vitor-de-oliveira/rheovolution/README.md

-This work is part of a postdoctoral project from the São Paulo Research Foundation (FAPESP - Grants 2021/11306-0 and 2022/12785-1), carried out by Vitor M. de Oliveira at the Institute of Mathematics and Statistics of the University of São Paulo (Brazil) and at the Centre for Physics of the University of Coimbra (Portugal), under the supervision of prof.
+This work is part of a postdoctoral project from the São Paulo Research Foundation (FAPESP - Grants 2021/11306-0 and 2022/12785-1), carried out by Vitor M. de Oliveira at the Institute of Mathematics and Statistics of the University of São Paulo (Brazil) and the Centre for Physics of the University of Coimbra (Portugal), under the supervision of Prof.
-Clodoaldo Ragazzo (IME/USP) and with the collaboration of prof. Alexandre Correia (CFisUC).
+Clodoaldo Ragazzo (IME/USP) and with the collaboration of Prof. Alexandre Correia (CFisUC).

 >Author: V. M. de Oliveira
 >
 >Contact: <vitormo@ime.usp.br>
 >
->Last update on this file: November 11th 2024
+>Last update on this file: November 13, 2024

 ## Important notes

 ### Description

-This program simulates the tidal evolution of any number of celestial bodies interacting gravitationally with each other.
+This program simulates the tidal evolution of celestial bodies interacting gravitationally with each other.
 The rheological model adopted here is based on the generalised Voigt viscoelastic model, which can be reduced to the Maxwell viscoelastic model.